manickjamadar/cssInjector/README.md

 Inject css rules to style tag of document head dynamically with javascript

 ```
-Note: Actual file written wtih javascript es6 syntax so for supporting old browser you have to compile it older version javascript
+Note: Actual file written wtih javascript es6 syntax so for supporting old browser you have to compile it to older version javascript
 ```

 ## Installation